John D. Adair

 |• Real Estate Law||• Family Law||• Municipal Law|

 Born and raised in Port Huron, John has been long-committed to the community.
 His service in leadership positions includes:

 - St. Clair County Community College Board of Trustees (past chairman)

-- Port Huron Civic Theatre (current secretary)
+- Port Huron Civic Theatre (past officer)

 - Rotary Club of Port Huron (past president, parade co-chair)

 - Blue Water Council Boy Scouts of America (past president, den leader)

 - Knights of Columbus Council 11756

 - St. Mary’s Church Port Huron (lector, eucharistic minister, past Parish Council member)

 - Marwood Nursing and Rehab Foundation (Men Who Cook Committee)